Where We Stand Right Now

 Again, there is no script.
 All of this was enacted fast and instinctual.
 We reminded students to stay at home if they felt they are showing any symptoms or felt they had been exposed.
 Academy of Aviation scheduling and cancellation policies were relaxed as we asked students to monitor the emergence of symptoms.

 And then, Governor Cuomo mandated shutdown of our operations along with all non-essential businesses.
 Thankfully, none of our staff is sick and our physical New York campuses are now temporarily closed, but we're still keeping our students on task with online training and pressing them to complete the necessary preparation for endorsement to take their FAA written exams once testing resumes.
 We hope this is sooner rather than later, because the world right now needs hope, and immersing ourselves in our routine is our little part of maintaining hope.

 Very importantly and most personally, Academy of Aviation has maintained employment of the majority of our staff-- and we are very proud to be able to do this as others are laying off flight instructors, administrative staff, maintenance and flight operations staff-- and some flight schools are forced to shut their doors for good.

 Aviation is in our blood.
-To stay proactive in the industry, Academy of Aviation plans to host online seminars to, for example, detail for Veterans how to utilize their GI Bill benefits for flight training, how to determine if an F-1 Visa or M-1 Visa school and program are right for you (for international students) and we'll take questions live after each webinar.
+To stay proactive in the industry, Academy of Aviation plans to host online seminars to, for example, detail for Veterans how to utilize their GI Bill benefits for flight training, and we'll take questions live after each webinar.
 This is all on the fly (no pun intended) as I said, because nobody has written the script for this crazy time.
 It's important for us to continue to be informative to aspiring pilots about how they can still achieve their dream career, and the world will keep revolving with the need for pilots who love and need to fly.